-Mass+Main is a assemblage of three buildings on two city blocks converging on the prime corner of Massachusetts Avenue and Main Street in Central Square, Cambridge.
-In partnership with the City of Cambridge, [ t ] TwiningProperties received zoning approval in May 2015 and in January 2017 design approvals for a 308 unit mixed-income residential community with retail on Massachusetts Avenue and Columbia Street.
+Mass+Main is a collection of three apartment buildings with a diverse offering of apartments on the corner of Massachusetts Avenue and Main Street in Central Square.
+In partnership with the City of Cambridge, [ t ] TwiningProperties received zoning approval in May 2015, and in January 2017, design approvals for a 308 unit mixed-income residential community with retail on Massachusetts Avenue and Columbia Street.
 Mass+Main will be 307,000 square feet of mixed uses with excellent subway access on the MBTA Redline.

 - Marks entry to Central Square